The Issue: Even Casablanca Isn’t Far Enough Away to Avoid A California Residency Audit

 The stark lesson: even going all the way to China might not make you a nonresident

-Appeal of Hoog, SBE, Case No. 819085, decided in 2017, demonstrates the problem.
+Appeal of Hoog, decided in 2017, demonstrates the problem.
 The taxpayer was a lifelong California resident who took a job in China marketing industrial lasers.
 He spent four years overseas, with the majority of his time in China, where he lived in an apartment paid for by his employer and had a bank account.
 In the particular year at issue he only spent about 30 days in California.
-Unfortunately, he came to China on a short-term visa (for trade and business), and kept his California bank accounts, driver’s license and home (where his wife lived), until he sold it several years after starting his employment out of the country.
+Unfortunately, he came to China on a short-term visa (for trade and business), and kept his California bank accounts, driver’s license and home (where his wife and child lived), aduntil he sold it several years after starting his employment out of the country.
 Despite spending the vast majority of his time in China for four years, the court ruled his move overseas was never intended to be permanent.
 As such he remained a California resident and his income (about $200,000 in the year at issue) was taxable.

 The stark lesson: even going all the way to China might not make you a nonresident.

-Here’s The Part Where We Discuss Domicile
+Here’s The Part Where We Discuss Domicile (Not Residency)

-The court ruled Hoog was a domiciliary of California who left for a temporary purpose: employment.
+And here’s the critical corollary: if a taxpayer is domiciled in California, and leaves for a temporary or transitory purpose, the taxpayer remains a California resident.
+The Hoog court ruled that the expat was a domiciliary of California who left for a temporary purpose: employment.
 It didn’t matter that the employment lasted four years.
 To turn it around, if the taxpayer in Hoog had been a domiciliary of China and left California to work there, he would not have remained a resident of California.

 The Safe Harbor Rule, Such As It Is

 I mentioned all the cases that ruled against expats.
 In fact, the California legislature got so fed up with the volume of the litigation that it passed perhaps the only real bright-line rule in California residency law: Revenue and Tax Code §17014(d).
-The concept of this legislation is that if a California domiciliary leaves the state under a written employment contract with a term of over 18 months, and they don’t return to California for more than 45 days during the taxable year, and their income from stocks, bonds, interest, and other intangible income doesn’t exceed $200,000 a year, they are presumed a nonresident for tax purposes.
+The concept of this legislation is that if a California domiciliary leaves the state under an employment contract with a term of over 18 months, and they don’t return to California for more than 45 days during the taxable year, and their income from stocks, bonds, interest, and other intangible income doesn’t exceed $200,000 a year, they are presumed a nonresident for tax purposes.
 This law applies to working anywhere outside of California, even another state, but it is really directed at expats.

 The law offers some certainty.
 Unfortunately, it can be difficult to comply with.
 The employment contract has to meet the time period on its face; it can’t do so via renewals.
 Nor does a series of separate contracts, even with the same employer, adding up to 18 months suffice.
 And the limit on intangible income can be difficult for those in the financial services industries, as they often invest and trade on their own account.
 Many have highly appreciated cryptocurrency assets.
 If they are private traders or investors, they need to plan ahead with respect to this income limit if they want the benefit of the safe harbor.